jmarranz/itsnat_server_examples/spistfulhsapitut/README.md

-Single Page Interface SEO Compatible Web Site With ItsNat Using History API
+Single Page Interface SEO Compatible Web Site With ItsNat STATEFUL Using History API
 --------------------------------------------

-Source code of the tutorial: Single Page Interface SEO Compatible Web Site With ItsNat Using History API
+Source code of the tutorial: Single Page Interface SEO Compatible Web Site With ItsNat STATEFUL Using History API

 Shows how to build singe page interface web sites with the same capabilities as page based like bookmarking, SEO, JavaScript disabled and visit counters like Google Analytics.